-NSAI Agrément Certificates establish proof that the certified products are 'proper materials' suitable for their intended use under Irish site conditions, and in accordance with the Building Regulations 1997 to 2017.
+NSAI Agrément Certificates establish proof that the certified products are 'proper materials' suitable for their intended use under Irish site conditions, and in accordance with the Building Regulations 1997 to 2019.

-PRODUCT DESCRIPTION:
+PRODUCT DESCRIPTION

-This Certificate relates to the Horizon Offsite Frame Building System, for manufacture and erection of structural coldformed Light Gauge Steel (LGS) Frame Buildings.
-The Horizon Offsite Steel Frame Building System is certified to be used in the following purpose groups 1(a), 1(b), 1(c), 1(d), 2(a), 2(b), 3, 4(a) and 5 as defined in Technical Guidance Document B of the Building Regulations 1997 to 2017.
-The system is used for structural walls and floors in the above purpose groups up to six storeys in height or as part of a building not more than 20m in height, where the full structure is designed, manufactured, supplied and erected by Horizon Offsite Limited.
+This Certificate relates to the Horizon Offsite Steel Frame Building System, for the manufacture and erection of structural cold-formed Light Gauge Steel (LGS) Frame Buildings.
+The Horizon Offsite Steel Frame Building System is certified to be used in the following purpose groups 1(a), 1(b), 1(c), 1(d), 2(a), 2(b), 3, 4(a) and 5 as defined in Technical Guidance Document B of the Building Regulations 1997 to 2019.
+The system is used for structural walls and floors in the above purpose groups up to 30m in height to the top storey or as part of a building not more than 30m in height, full the structure is manufactured, supplied and erected by Horizon Offsite Limited.
 The system can accommodate a wide range of custom designs.